UAB-IT/linear/docs-src/components/tables.md

 ## Modifiers

-These classes can be added to any table and combined with the classes above or with eachother.
+These classes can be added to any table and combined with the classes above or with each other.

 ### Borderless